"Easy-to-read" information is available in German.

 Der Standard: http://derstandard.at/

-Tiroler Tageszeitung: http://www.tirol.com/
+Tiroler Tageszeitung: https://www.tt.com

 Österreich: http://www.oe24.at